re-Ellis/Cyclistic-Case-Study/README.md

 ### Data Integrity
 Before making use of any data, it is important to ensure that it can be relied upon.

+1. Reliability
-The City of Chicago releases data on bike stations [here][https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations-Map/bk89-9dk7], so it can be seen that the data is in use and should not be incomplete or inaccurate.
-The data is sourced from its original creator, so we can expect it to be first party data.
-Some personal data is omitted from the resource to ensure identifiable information cannot be accessed but otherwise the listed data is comprehensive.
+   * The City of Chicago releases data on bike stations [here](https://data.cityofchicago.org/Transportation/Divvy-Bicycle-Stations-Map/bk89-9dk7), so it can be seen that the data is in use and should not be incomplete or inaccurate.
+2.Originality
+   *   The data is sourced from its original creator, so we can expect it to be first party. data.
+3. Comprehensive and Current:
+   * Some personal data is omitted from the resource to ensure identifiable information cannot be accessed but otherwise the listed data is comprehensive.
 To ensure the relevance of information, all data is the most recently made available and is sourced from Divvy Bikes and the City of Chicago.
+4. Cited
+   * Data cited above.

 ## Data Processing
 ### Data Cleaning (performed in R)